CadQuery/cadquery/README.md

 Getting Started With CadQuery
 ========================================

-The easiest way to get started with CadQuery is to Install FreeCAD ( version 14 recommended )  (http://www.freecadweb.org/) , and then to use Jeremy's Great CadQuery-FreeCAD plugin here:
+The easiest way to get started with CadQuery is to Install FreeCAD ( version 14 recommended )  (http://www.freecadweb.org/), and then to use our great CadQuery-FreeCAD plugin here:

 https://github.com/jmwright/cadquery-freecad-module